 Decide on your big 3 for the year ahead

-What are the three main goals you want to achieve during 2019?
+What are the three main goals you want to achieve during 2021?
 Deciding now, will enable you to both hit the ground running and be focused, right from the outset.
-Whether your goals are financial or numbers-based, personal or emotional-based, it helps to know what it is you want from 2019, so you can break them down into actionable steps.
+Whether your goals are financial or numbers-based, personal or emotional-based, it helps to know what it is you want for the year ahead so you can break them down into actionable steps.

 I find it incredibly helpful to write my goals somewhere I can see them, such as in the front of my journal or diary.
 Another good idea is to create a vision board around them, so you can use words and images to illustrate what they mean to you.

 Plan your first 90 day goals

 Once you have your big three goals and have broken them down, you can easily plan out your first 90 days.
 I find it useful to focus again on three main things I want to achieve within a 90 day period.
 Each of those things relates back to my big year goals and helps implement them in some way.

 Once you have your 90 day goals, get them scheduled into your business journal.
 It’s important to block regular time off to work on both these goals and your business generally, so you’re not neglecting your own business.
 As service-based businesses, VAs can tend to become so focused on helping our clients, we forget to help grow our own businesses!

 Another thing service-based businesses tend to forget, is they need to look after their own health too!
 The life of a VA can be a hectic one, especially if you’re also juggling being a parent and partner.
 Take time during this year end, to look after yourself.
 Have a period of rest, prior to ramping back up, ready for the year ahead.
 Remember, you cannot be there for anyone else – if you’re not there for yourself first.